PHLAK/CodingStandards/README.md

 Usage
 -----

-After installing in your project, create a `.php_cs.dist` file in the root folder with the following contents.
+After installing in your project, create a `.php-cs-fxer.dist.php` file in the root folder with the following contents.

 ```php
 <?php